Bids to college bowl games: Bowl Championship Series

-Other Bowl Games in 2022
+Other bowl games in 2023

 The bowls that are not part of the CFP have contractual ties to specific conferences.
-For the 2019–20 bowl season, all bowls have at least two tie-ins, meaning that there are no at-large spots open in these bowls, assuming that all conferences produce enough bowl eligible teams.
+For the 2019–2020 bowl season, all bowls have at least two tie-ins, meaning that there are no at-large spots open in these bowls, assuming that all conferences produce enough bowl eligible teams.
 Many bowls also have contingency contracts to offer spots to other specific conferences should their first choice not be eligible.
 If any slot cannot be filled by a contracted conference at all, then the spot becomes open, and the bowl can offer the slot to any eligible team.

-To be eligible, a team must have at least as many wins against FBS opponents as it has total losses in the regular season (excluding the conference championship game), except that a team may count one win against an FCS team that has given out at least 90% of its allowed scholarships over the past two years (as some FCS teams have defeated FBS teams, most notably in the major FCS conferences that typically are in the NCAA championship final).
-There is one exception to this, as is the case with other sports that use a conference tournament; a conference champion is always eligible to play in a bowl game where the conference has a contract that requires its champion to play in that game.
+To be eligible, a team must have at least as many wins against FBS opponents as it has total losses in the regular season (excluding the conference championship game), except that a team may count one win against an FCS team that has given out at least 56.7 full scholarships per year over the past two years.
+(The number 56.7 comes from 90% of the pre-settlement limit of 63 full scholarships that an FCS team was allowed to have.)

 The exclusion of conference championship games was added after UCLA, which was the Pac-12 South representative in 2011, was 6–6 and lost the conference championship game that they participated only because of USC, which won the division that year, was on NCAA probation.
 The NCAA granted UCLA a waiver, and the exception appeared the following year, where the rule was used by Georgia Tech, the only eligible team among the three tied teams in the Coastal Division that was eligible for postseason because of NCAA probation, was also 6–6 and lost the conference championship game .)

 If, as happened in 2015, there are more bowl game openings than eligible teams, then additional teams can become eligible.
-They are divided up into four groups; all of the teams from a group must be chosen (or decline a bowl bid) before teams from the next group can be chosen.
-The groups are:
+Teams are divided into four groups, which are added one at a time until there are enough teams to fill all of the bowls.The groups are: